openstack/tacker/doc/source/user/etsi_cnf_scaling.rst

   NAME   READY   UP-TO-DATE   AVAILABLE   AGE vdu1   2/2     2            2           2d

-How to scale in CNF
+How to Scale in CNF
 ~~~~~~~~~~~~~~~~~~~

 Execute Scale CLI command and check the number of replicas before and after